iamnarendran/Fin-Robo-Your-AI-Powered-Financial-Analyst/README.md

 4. Deployed on [Streamlit Cloud 🔗](https://fin-robo-your-ai-powered-financial-analyst.streamlit.app/)

 5. Once open:
-   Enter your OpenRouter API key in the sidebar.
+   Enter your OpenRouter API key or Gemini API Key in the sidebar.
    Select an AI model.
    Choose or type stock tickers.
    Ask Fin-Robo questions like: